seud0nym/tch-gui-unhide/utilities/README.md

 ## mtd-restore
 Restores MTD partitions from an attached USB device or SSHFS filesystem.
 Only changed partitions are restored.

+USB devices have priority over SSHFS filesystems.
 ```
 Usage: ./mtd-restore [options] [partition ...]

 Options:
  -d directory   The name of the directory on the USB device or SSHFS filesystem.
                   If not specified, defaults to: backups
+ -f             Restore mtd1 (rootfs), mtd2 (rootfs_data), and mtd4 (bank_2) (i.e. a firmware restore)
- -U             Download the latest version of $SCRIPT from GitHub
+ -U             Download the latest version of mtd-restore from GitHub
                   Do NOT specify any other parameters or options if doing a version upgrade.
 Parameters:
  partition      One or more partitions to restored.
                   Specify either the device (e.g. "mtd2") or name (e.g. "rootfs_data")
-                  If not specified, defaults to VARIANT-mtd2-rootfs_data
+                  If not specified and -f not specified, defaults to VARIANT-mtd2-rootfs_data

 ```
-If no partition is specified for restore, ALL partitions that have been altered will be restored.

 ## reboot-on-coredump
 Enables or disables reboot on core dump.
 If you have a process that is continually crashing and core dumping, use this script to disable reboot on coredump.